LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/HTTP_PolicyTableUpdate_Sequence_TRS.md

 ### **Start "timeout" countdown**

-8. nnn
+8.

 PoliciesManager must

-stop timeout started right after OnSystemRequest is sent out to mobile app in case SDL.OnReceivedPolicyUpdate comes from HMI.
+stop timeout started right after OnSystemRequest is sent out to mobile app in case SDL.OnReceivedPolicyUpdate comes from HMI

 ## Processing an answer from a backend
 ### **Getting Policy Table Update on SDL**